T351 Week 9 - Fall 2013

 - To show off skills/production artistry.

-While there are a rare few who make money producing music videos, most producers/directors work on other genres.
+While a few make money producing music videos, most producers/directors work on other genres and types of projects.
 A few good videos can lead to larger projects.
 Michel Gondry gained a reputation from his creative, brilliant and elaborate music videos.
 This led to commercials and films.

 Keep in mind an underlying theory which applies to the montage: